 “Entrepreneurship at the very core is meeting the needs of a community that is not currently met,” said Anna Lensing, program manager at Iowa Economic Development Authority.
 “Education in this space provides students valuable tools while navigating their own pathway and also creates connection to their local entrepreneurial ecosystem.”

-The Entrepreneurship Toolkit can be downloaded from the Work-Based Learning webpage.
-High school and college educators, administrators, school counselors and other staff are encouraged to review the resource.
+The Entrepreneurship Toolkit and other resources are available from the Work-Based Learning webpage.
+High school and college educators, administrators, school counselors and other staff are encouraged to review the resources.